Spyware, malware, or adware is interfering with Steam's functionality. How do I...

 A common source of Spyware/Adware is installing unknown software from untrusted websites.
 These programs can cause system slowdown and/or connectivity problems.

-When searching for or choosing a malware removal tool, ensure that you research the tool before making a decision.
+When searching for or choosing a malware removal tool, make sure to research the tool before making a decision.
 Download the tool only through official, trusted websites.
 Many self-described malware removal tools are actually malware themselves.